Avicii: 1989–2010: Early life and career

-Tim Bergling was born in Stockholm on 8 September 1989, the son of Klas Bergling, who ran an office supply business, and actress Anki Lidén.
+Tim Bergling was born in Stockholm, Sweden, on 8 September 1989; he was the son of Klas Bergling, who ran an office supply business, and actress Anki Lidén.
 He had three siblings: David Bergling, Linda Sterner, and actor Anton Körberg.
-He started mixing in his bedroom at the age of eight.
+At age eight, Tim started mixing music in his bedroom.

-Inspired by his brother, who was also a DJ, he began making music at the age of 16, teaching himself to use a pirated copy of FL Studio.
-In May 2007, Bergling signed on with the Dejfitts Plays label.
-He was a member of the Laidback Luke Forums, where he refined his craft and, at times, demonstrated his distinct deep house style.
-By 2009 or 2010, Bergling was a prolific producer and was releasing music incredibly quickly.
-His remixes during this period were "Sound of Now", "Muja", "Ryu" and "Even".
-Bergling adopted his moniker Avicii, which is a respelling of Avīci, which according to Bergling means "the lowest level of Buddhist hell."
-He chose the moniker because his real name was already used upon creating his Myspace page.
-In 2010, Bergling released the hit song "Seek Bromance", which reached the top 20 in several countries, including Belgium, France, the Netherlands, United Kingdom, and Sweden.
-He also remixed Nadia Ali's classic single "Rapture" for her album Queen of Clubs Trilogy: Onyx Edition.
-In October 2010, Bergling signed with the European A&R team with EMI Music Publishing.
+Inspired by his brother, who was also a DJ, Bergling began making music at the age of 16; he taught himself to use a pirated copy of FL Studio.
+In May 2007, Bergling signed a recording contract with the Dejfitts Plays record label.
+He was a member of the Laidback Luke Internet forum, under the user name "Timberman", where he posted to get feedback on his music.
+During this period, he remixed tracks by Little Boots, Robyn, and Dizzee Rascal.
+Bergling adopted his moniker Avicii, a respelling of Avīci, the lowest level of naraka, or hell, in Buddhism.
+He chose the moniker because his real name was already in use when he created his page on Myspace.

+In April 2010, under the name Tim Berg, Avicii released "Bromance", an instrumental track, via Joia Records, a Swedish independent dance label.
+After the track became popular, in October 2010, Avicii added vocal elements from Samuele Sartini's track "Love U Seek" (featuring singer Amanda Wilson) to the track and released the song "Seek Bromance" via Ministry of Sound under license from Sirup Music.
+It reached the top 20 in several countries, including Belgium, France, the Netherlands, the United Kingdom, and Sweden.
+In 2010, he signed with the European A&R team at EMI Music Publishing.